 Honours is a prestigious program comprising a fourth year of coursework and research after the completion of a relevant undergraduate pass degree.
 Students choose a topic and undertake research working with a carefully selected supervisor who provides individual guidance and academic counselling.

-Honours studies may be taken as single honours (a single discipline over one year of full-time study), double honours (two disciplines over two years of full-time study) or combined honours (two disciplines over one year of full-time study).
+Honours studies may be taken as single honours (a single discipline over one year of full-time study), or combined honours (two disciplines over one year of full-time study).

 Upon successful completion of this course it is expected that graduates will be able to demonstrate: